els-p/Analysing_An_Online_Restaurant/README.md

 ## Future Development
 The project was totally exploratory with minimal discussion with business owners of the online restaurant.
 Possible future development include:
 * Segmenting users into a set number of clusters according to prior knowledge, to achieve business goals
-* Collecting explicit ratings of products from users to build a recommender system based on item similairity using item-item collaborative filtering
+* Having users rate products so that the ratings can be used to build a recommender system based on item similairity using item-item collaborative filtering
+* Collecting more user features e.g. identifying home and office address (for demographic information), birthday (for age) etc.
+* Sentiment analysis of reviews